edrpls/chrome-extensions-what-why-how/post.md

 This script can communicate between different parts of the extension, for example, opening a popup may trigger a listener to fire a server request.
 This script can listen for browser events that are relevant for the extension, and should lie dormant until an even activates it.

-Not all extensions need of a background script
+Not all extensions need a background script.

 ### UI Elements